 In Mexico, traditional midwifery services have been fallen steadily as women choose to have their babies in hospitals.
 However, many citizens who still live too far from hospitals need midwives.
-To meet this demand, Mexico has established its first public midwifery school, and young women are learning this ancient practice with intent to graduate.
+To meet this demand, Mexico has established its first public midwifery school, and young women are learning this ancient practice with the intent to graduate.

 Guadalupe Maniero, the school’s director, explains that in Mexico, “hospitals are oversaturated, and so it’s a big problem.”
 Since the 2011 law that grants midwives a place among the country’s legally accepted medical professions, age-old stigmas have begun to fade.
 By helping to deliver babies, doctors have much more time to spend focusing on dangerous births in which the child and/or mother are in danger.

-The four year program grants its graduates certificates that allow them to practice in legitimate health centers.
+The four-year program grants its graduates certificates that allow them to practice in legitimate health centers.
 By interweaving longstanding cultural traditions with modern-day needs and practices, Mexico’s first midwifery school has the potential to benefit the entire country for years to come.

 – Jake Simon